utep-cs-systems-courses/project-3-updated-dianasramz/README.md

 ## Requirements
 Your game should meet the following minimum criteria:

+Special for Spring 2020

+- Dynamically render graphical elements that move and change -- including one original algorithmically rendered graphical element
+- Some text must should be rendered from an ASCII string.
+-- using a font other than 5x7
+- Graphical rendering must be performed by an interruptable foreground task -- that sleeps when there is nothing to update
+- The program's behavior must change in response to button presses and the progress of time -- Sensitivity to time and buttons must be interrupt driven

+Usual requirements (Not for Spring 2020)

 - dynamically render graphical elements that move and change -- including one original algorithmically rendered graphical element